BitcoinDesign/Guide/guide/payments/request.md

    image = "/assets/images/guide/onboarding/funding-a-wallet/channel-opened.png"
    retina = "/assets/images/guide/onboarding/funding-a-wallet/channel-opened@2x.png"
    layout = "shadow"
-   caption = "Indicate to users if they have no inbound liquidity they should get some before requesting a payment." alt-text = "Screen showing that inbound liquidity is required." width = 250 height = 541
+   caption = "Indicate to users that, if they have no inbound liquidity, they should get some before requesting a payment." alt-text = "Screen showing that inbound liquidity is required." width = 250 height = 541